awsdocs/aws-lambda-developer-guide/doc_source/invocation-async.md

 # Asynchronous Invocation<a name="invocation-async"></a>

-Several AWS services, such as Amazon Simple Storage Service and Amazon Simple Notification Service, invoke functions asynchronously to process events\.
+Several AWS services, such as Amazon Simple Storage Service \(Amazon S3\) and Amazon Simple Notification Service \(Amazon SNS\), invoke functions asynchronously to process events\.
 When you invoke a function asynchronously, you don't wait for a response from the function code\.
 You hand off the event to Lambda and Lambda handles the rest\.
-You can configure how Lambda handles errors, and send invocation records to a downstream resource to chain together components of your application\.
+You can configure how Lambda handles errors, and can send invocation records to a downstream resource to chain together components of your application\.

 The following diagram shows clients invoking a Lambda function asynchronously\.
 Lambda queues the events before sending them to the function\.